Reginald Capell, 9th Earl of Essex: House of Lords

 Capell inherited the Earldom of Essex after his father died in 1966 and took his seat in the House of Lords.
 In his maiden speech in 1971, he opposed the recommendation of the Roskill Commission for the siting of a third London airport at Cublington.
 The third airport was eventually provided by the development of Stansted Airport.

 Personal life

 Capell married, firstly, Mary Reeve Ward, daughter of F. Gibson Ward, on 2 March 1937.
 They were divorced in 1957.
-His second wife was Nona Isabel Miller (1906–1997), daughter of David Wilson Miller and widow of Francis Sydney Smythe of Yew tree cottage in November 1957.
+His second wife was Nona Isabel Miller (1906–1997), daughter of David Wilson Miller and widow of Francis Sydney Smythe of Yew tree cottage, Sussex, in November 1957.
 He had no children by either marriage.
 In 1967, Debrett's had identified Bladen Horace Capell, "a grocery clerk in Yuba City, California" eligible to become the Earl of Essex, if no other heirs could be identified.

 On his death in 1981, the title became dormant, but it was revived eight years later by a distant cousin, Robert Capell.